MSc Global Development and Environment

 Students from developing Commonwealth countries may be eligible to apply for the Commonwealth Shared Scholarship Scheme, University of Bristol Think Big Postgraduate Scholarship, and the School of Geographical Sciences Phyllis Mary Morris Bursaries.

 Further information on funding for prospective UK and international postgraduate students.

-Students completing this programme will be able to go on to work in government, the non-profit sector, multilateral organisations and private companies including development and environmental consultancies.
+Students completing this programme typically go on to work in government, the non-profit sector, multilateral organisations and private companies including development and environmental consultancies.
 The intensive research training will also prepare you for further postgraduate study.